Bangkok Cafe Guide: 8 Specialty Coffee Shops Worth Finding

 Cafe Culture Tips

 Bangkok cafes are workspaces.
 Unlike many cities where lingering is frowned upon, Bangkok cafes actively encourage it.
 WiFi is fast, power outlets are abundant, and nobody will give you side-eye for staying four hours on one coffee.
-The cafe-as-office culture is deeply embedded here.

 Ari is the cafe district.
 If you want to cafe-hop, base yourself in Ari (BTS Ari station).
 Within a 10-minute walk, you’ll find 15+ specialty cafes.
 It’s Bangkok’s answer to Melbourne’s cafe laneways, except the rent is affordable and the baristas are friendlier.